-As a customer you have the right to travel as long as you comply with the existing rules for passenger capacity.
-That means our travel guarantee no longer applies if the means of does not have space for you.
+You have the right to travel as long as you comply with the existing rules for passenger capacity.
+That means our travel guarantee no longer applies if the means of travel does not have space for you on boad.

 - We try to limit physical contact between our customers and public transport employees.

 - That is why the front door and the two front rows of seats are off limits.

 - We will not accept cash payments on board until further notice due limit the risk to passengers, drivers and crew.

 - The floors of the vehicle/ferry are labelled to indicate where you may stand.